 Shooting took place in London, where the crew and cast will need to adhere to strict protocols in the midst of the ongoing pandemic.

 The series was renewed for a second season back in May 2020.
 Martin Freeman said in a statement, “So pleased we get another go at Breeders.
 I reckon the next one will be even better.
 It’s such a pleasure working with this team… we’ll see you all soon.
 Well, not soon.
 But at some point, honest.”

 Breeders is produced by Avalon and FX Productions for FX Networks and Sky Originals.

 Breeders season 2 cast

-RadioTimes.com previously described Breeders season one as “smart, spiky and hilarious” in a four-star review.
+RadioTimes.com previously described season one as “smart, spiky and hilarious” in a four-star Breeders review.

-Although there are no plot details available yet for season two, last season starred Freeman and Daisy Haggard as the central couple, Paul and Ally.
+Last season starred Freeman and Daisy Haggard as the central couple, Paul and Ally.
 Their young children are called Luke (George Wakeman) and Ava (Jayda Eyles), and are the primary source of the couple’s frustrations.

 Ally’s estranged father Michael (Michael McKean) also featured in the series after he unexpectedly appeared on the couple’s doorstep – armed with some very strong opinions and family baggage, but met an unexpected demise after being caught in a traffic accident.

 Meanwhile Paul’s own parents, Jackie (Joanna Bacon) and Jim (Alun Armstrong), differed from the younger couple in their ideas about parenting.